rijosimon/exegesis/Job/Chapter3.md

 ### The ramblings of a depressed man.

 Job is clearly depressed at this point.
-The burden of his adversity seems to start to get to him.
+The burden of his adversity seems to be starting to get to him.
 He hasn't yet derided God, or sinned against Him.
 But neither is he at this point a stoic man submissive with heart and spirit to God's will in his life.
 Instead he complains about the travails of life, and how if certain measures were in place, he wouldn't have to go through all this.

 He moans about:

 1. The day he was born. (vs. 1-10)
 2. Death not taking him the day he was born. (vs. 11-19)
-3. Life given by God to a man who cannot take it anymore. (vs. 20-23)
+3. God's gift of life to a man who cannot take it anymore. (vs. 20-23)

 ### 1. The day he was born.